How do I register for an eLearning course?

 Instructor-led courses are delivered exclusively online with some pacing, interaction and direction provided by a facilitator.
 These courses are delivered at set times during the year and comprise pre-recorded presentations, online learning activities, videos, quizzes and evaluations.
 Recognized experts on a topic are available to regularly answer the students’ questions, grade homework and provide feedback on student progress via discussion boards and emails.

-Do I have to take the Level 1 or Course 1 before I can take the Level 2 or 3 or Course 2 or 3?
+Do I have to take the Level 1 before I can take Level 2 or 3?

 Where do I begin?